dodycode/dodycode/README.md

 ![](https://hitx.vercel.app/counter/?id=https://github.com/dodycode/dodycode&t=github%20views)

-I'm a Web Developer based in Bali, I've been coding a website for more than 5 years since I high school, and I've been working professionally for 3 years.
+I'm a Web Developer based in Bali, I've been coding a website for more than 5 years since I was in high school, and I've been working professionally for 3 years.
 Mostly I'm working with popular libraries and framework such as React JS, Vue JS, Next JS, Nuxt JS, Nest JS, Express and Laravel.

 You can find more about me:<br />
 [Dodycode.vercel.app](https://dodycode.vercel.app)